gwensmu/smartcard-devtools/README.md

 An optional company name []:
 ```

 You, Jose, send the CSR to Amira.
 You've worked with Amira for many years, so while she didn't check the new employees driver's licence herself, she trusts that you did.
-She uses the CA, along with the password to the root key, to generate a signed certificate for your new employee, and sends the certificate back.
+She uses the CSR, the CA, and the password to the root key to generate a signed certificate for your new employee, and sends the certificate back.

 ``` bash
 $ make generate_crt